Education

 Overview: Self-Determination in Education

-Understanding learners’ motivation is key if we want to educate children to become self-directed and lifelong learners, as a wealth of evidence suggests from Self-Determination Theory (SDT, Ryan & Deci, 2017Deci & Ryan, 2000).
+Understanding learners’ motivation is key if we want to educate children to become self-directed and lifelong learners.

-Motivation in school is of course not only about learners.
-Teachers themselves are a decisive element in the classroom.
-Teachers bring their own personality and motivation to the classroom.
-Too often, teachers’ own autonomy, competence, and relatedness is undermined by administrative control, inflexible curricula or lack of support.
-During the past decade, more and more SDT researchers have examined the contextual factors that influence teachers’ motivation, while concurrently taking into consideration the role that teachers’ motivation plays for their way of interacting with their students.
-Evidence shows that when teachers are empowered, receive confidence and opportunities to be creative, learners will benefit.
-Supporting both learners and teachers needs through the creation of a motivational school climate thus has substantial advantages in terms of educational outcomes.
-Yet, the creation of a motivational school climate is not an easy job!
-Just as teachers face the challenge to motivate their learners, policy makers and principals are challenged to prevent teachers’ burn-out or drop-out, and to motivate teachers towards the implementation of educational reforms or curriculum changes.
+Motivation in school is not only about learners.
+Teachers bring their own personalities and motivations to the classroom.
+Too often, their own autonomy, competence, and relatedness are undermined by administrative control, inflexible curricula or lack of support.
+SDT researchers have increasingly examined factors that influence teachers’ motivation, as well as the role their motivation plays in their interactions with students.
+Evidence shows that when teachers are empowered, increase their confidence and have opportunities to be creative, learners benefit.
+Creating a climate that supports the needs of both teachers and learners thus has substantial outcomes – both academically and socially.

 SDT as a Framework in Education